-Childhood Abuse has continually been linked to substance abuse for women.
-In this Episode we look at, Drug and Alcohol treatment for women with trauma, who were abused by men and parents during childhood.
+Childhood Abuse, has continually been linked to substance abuse for women.
+In this Episode we look at, Drug and Alcohol treatments, for women with trauma, who were abused by men and parents during childhood.

 I interview Dr Tra Ahia who is the author of “Call me an Addict, War on Women”